hyunkyu-Park/66DaysOfData/README.md

   ㆍI took a certificate test for AI Storytelling.
 It was harder than I thought it would be.
 However, the presentation that one of the AIQ members presented today was very helpful 😁
   ㆍFinally finished 'Building AI - created by University of Helsinki.
 I should do a general review when I have time.

+__Day 53__

+  ㆍIt is nearing the end of the data structure.
+However, the 'Tree' data structure that I have faced today is literally difficult.
+The concept is simple and I could understand, but It was different to actually implement it.
+Especially, making delete function of binary search tree was not as easy as I thought it would be.
+Although I didn't implement it all today, I will finish it tomorrow.